Yerbaneyro/chatty-app/README.md

 #### Send Button Issue

-In last version of app there is porblem with send button.
+In last version of app there is problem with send button.
 When user try to send a message it will not sending anything.
 Some fixing work at this point should be done.

 #### Loading Message Issue